rlhatcher/career-sliders/content/sliders/info/contribution.md

 ## Supported

-Demonstrated by contributing to tasks/activities with no support from other people.
+Demonstrated by contributing to tasks/activities with support from other people.
 Individuals at the beginning of their career or in a new role can expect to be supported in the completion of tasks and activities but this should always be a transient state.

 ## Independent